mislav/blog/_posts/2012-03-18-made-in-china.md

 But before we uncover where the real villain lies between a block of aluminum and the finished iPad in your hands, we first have to face the facts why those jobs went to China in the first place.

 It's not the manufacturing costs.
-The iPhone, theoretically, could still cost $650 even if it was produced in the United States, under U.S. labor laws and standards.
-What U.S. can't provide is the scale of manufacturing.
+The iPhone, theoretically, could still cost around $650 even if it was produced in the United States, under U.S. labor laws and standards.
+What U.S. can't provide is the _scale of manufacturing_.

 [Charles Duhigg and Keith Bradsher for The NY Times][nytimes]: